blackcaer/SkinLookup/README.md

 ## SkinLookup - introduction

+This web application allows you to browse Rust skins, add them to your portfolio, view details, and display historical price/volume charts, among other features.

 I've been working with Rust skins for few years now, it's been my hobby.
 I’ve created several tools for personal use to calculate, aggregate, and automate tasks related to the Steam Market and Rust skins.
 I've always wanted to create something less technical and more graphical related to it, so using it would be not only be helpful but visually pleasing as well but I never had time for it.

 This is the Final Project for Harvard's CS50W course - "Capstone".

-This web application allows you to browse Rust skins, add them to your portfolio, view details, and display historical price/volume charts, among other features.
+### What are Rust skins

+Rust skins allow players in the game Rust (~100k avg. players) to change the appearance of their items.
+They can be sold on [Steam market](https://steamcommunity.com/market/search?appid=252490#p1_price_desc) and you can speculate on them similarly to any other asset.
+There are over 4000 of them with some reaching half a thousand sales per day.

 ## Distinctiveness and Complexity